|

 later...just note that for now you can get a few more % protection/damage

+for it!
 As already mentioned, ranged

 troops suffer a huge penalty in attack AND defence if fighting